monicagiraldochica/bash_tutorial/docs/files2.md

 1:C11137439
 ```

-If you want to show only the first three matches, you can add the flag `-m` with the parameter 3 (to print only three lines):
+If you want to show only the first three matches, you can add the flag `-m 3` (to print only three lines):

 ```bash
 $ grep -m 3 "C11137439" *